iviviano/Algorithms/Isaac Homework/Final.md

 &\textbf{end for}\\
 &\textbf{return } memo[0][k+1]
 \end{align*}$$
 Creating the array is constant time.
 Assigning the base cases is $O(k)$, since the for loop iterates $k+2$ times and the body is constant.
+The outer for loop iterates about $k$ times.
 The algorithm is $O(k^{3})$.